Cindy Dandois: Professional Fighters League

 In March 2020, Dandois signed with Professional Fighters League.
-Dandois mader her debut against Kaitlin Young at PFL 3 on May 6, 2021.
+Dandois made her debut against Kaitlin Young at PFL 3 on May 6, 2021.
 She lost the bout via unanimous decision.

 Dandois faced Kayla Harrison on June 25, 2021 at PFL 6.
 She lost the bout in the first round via an arm bar submission.

 Controversies

 Battery incident by Mustapha Brika

 In November 2019, Dandois accused her then boyfriend Mustapha Brika, who is also a MMA fighter, of assaulting her and breaking her nose.
 Brika denied the assault and stated the injury was caused by Dandois herself.
 In December 2020 a Belgian court sentenced Brika to 50 hours of community service.